-The behavioral level
+The behavioural level

 Processes emotions driven by controlled aspects of human action, where one might unconsciously analyze a situation in efforts of developing a goal or strategy, designed to be efficient in a short time-span, or with minimum efforts.
-In other words, the behavioral level processes emotions that make us do this:
+In other words, the behavioural level processes emotions that make us do this:

-Building “happy user interfaces presumes that all of the above, should be transposed and balanced into your product/ user interface design – at least that’s what Don Norman states.
+Building “happy user interfaces presumes that all of the above, should be transposed and balanced into your product/ user interface design” – at least that’s what Don Norman states.
 To give us a better perspective on what to consider when building our “user experiences” and why we love (or hate) everyday things, he defined three aspects of design:

-As expected, the Reflected Design level is representing our conscious thought layer, where we we’re aware of our approach to a product/service or interface design; weighing up its pros and cons, measuring it up against our rational side, and looking into what it means to us as an individual.
-This level also considers environmental information (like how others see us, or how it changes our image within our inner circle) and influences our behavior.
+As expected, the Reflected Design level is representing our conscious thought layer, where we’re aware of our approach to a product/service or interface design; weighing up its pros and cons, measuring it up against our rational side, and looking into what it means to us as an individual.
+This level also considers environmental information (like how others see us, or how it changes our image within our inner circle) and influences our behaviour.
 No wonder the fashion industry is focused more on this design level.

-Behavioral design (often referred to as usability), refers to the practical and functional aspects of a product.
+Behavioural design (often referred to as usability), refers to the practical and functional aspects of a product.
 It is focused on how users carry out their activities, how quickly can a user achieve its objectives, how many errors he or she might make when carrying out certain tasks and how well the product accommodates both skilled and inexperienced users.
-Examples of experiences at the behavioral level include the pleasure driven by the ability of finding a contact and making an immediate call within a CRM, or the ease of typing on a computer keyboard, and the enjoyment delivered by a well-designed computer game controller
+Examples of experiences at the behavioural level include the pleasure driven by the ability of: finding a contact and making an immediate call within a CRM, or the ease of typing on a computer keyboard, and the enjoyment delivered by a well-designed computer game controller

 These three levels combine to form the entire product/ user interface experience and are crucial in making your stakeholders happy.
 It is true though, building your product or interface around these three principles take lots of research and a deeper dive into how these work.